tinyos/tinyos-main/apps/AntiTheft/README.txt

 board.

 The code in the Nodes directory should be installed on the motes detecting theft.
-Each mote should have a separate id, and a mts300 sensor board.
+Each mote should have a separate id, and a mts31n0 or mts300 sensor board.
 The code in the Root directory should be installed on a mote connected to the PC using a programming board.
 It talks to the java GUI, forwarding settings from the PC to the sensor network, and forwarding theft alerts from the sensor network to the PC.
+See below for detailed usage instructions.

 Tools:

 The java directory contains a control GUI for the antitheft demo app.

+Usage:

+The following instructions will get you started with the AntiTheft demo (the instructions are for mica2 motes, replace mica2 with micaz if using micaz motes)

+1. Compile the root and node code for the antitheft application for your platform (mica2 or micaz):

+    $ (cd Nodes; make mica2)
+    $ (cd Root; make mica2)

+2. Install the root code on a mote with a distinct identifier (e.g., 0):

+    $ (cd Root; make mica2 reinstall.0 <your usual installation options>)
+    # For instance: (cd Root; make mica2 reinstall.0 mib510,/dev/ttyUSB0)

+3. Install the node code on some number of mica2 motes, giving each mote a distinct id.

+    $ (cd Nodes; make mica2 reinstall.N <your usual installation options>)
+    # For instance: (cd Nodes; make mica2 reinstall.22 mib510,/dev/ttyUSB0)

+4. Put some mts310 sensor boards on the non-root mica2 motes.
+You can use mts300 boards instead, but then the acceleration detection will not work.

+5. Connect the root mica2 mote to your PC and switch on all motes.

+6. Compile and run the java application.
+The text below assumes your serial port is /dev/ttyS0, replace with the actual port you are using (e.g., COM3 on Windows or /dev/ttyUSB0 on Linux)

+   $ cd java
-To run it, change to the java subdirectory and type: make # Unecessary if antitheft.jar exists java net.tinyos.sf.SerialForwarder -comm serial@<serial port>:<mote>
+   $ make # Unecessary if antitheft.jar exists
-  # e.g., java net.tinyps.sf.SerialForwarder -comm serial@/dev/ttyUSB0:mica2
-  # or java net.tinyps.sf.SerialForwarder -comm serial@COM2:telosb
+   $ java net.tinyos.sf.SerialForwarder -comm serial@/dev/ttyS0:mica2
-  ./run
+   $ ./run # start the graphical user interface

-The buttons and text field on the right allow you to change the theft detection and reporting settings.
+7. The buttons and text field on the right allow you to change the theft detection and reporting settings.
 The interval text box changes the interval at which motes check for theft (default is every second).
 Changes are only sent to the mote network when you press the Update button.
 Finally, if you've selected the Server theft report option, the message area will report received theft messages.

 Known bugs/limitations: